Iatrogenic edema of the arm

 - 98% improvement

-- Even the 20 years long elephantiasis, with chronic infections, can be improved (like in this case, 4 years after LNT)
+- Elephantiasis over 20 years old, with chronic infections, can be improved (as in this case, 4 years after LNT)

-- Huge improvement of all the cases but never complete recovery
+- Significant improvement in all cases but never complete recovery

 Effect on infections

-- Reduction of chronic infections in 90% of the cases
+- Decrease in chronic infections in 90% of cases